 How much is it to rent a camper for a week?

-- In low season (generally November to March), a small or medium vehicle is likely to cost between £360 and £450 per week.
-While you may be able to find a large five or six berth motorhome for the same rate, expect to pay up to £575 per week.
+- In the low season (generally November to March), a small or medium vehicle is likely to cost between £360 and £450 per week.
+While you may be able to find a large five or six-berth motorhome for the same rate, expect to pay up to £575 per week.